TF-Sum/TF-Sum/README.md

    bash run_scripts/TVSum/8_evaluate_tvsum.sh
    ```
 The same procedure applies to the **SumMe** dataset (under `run_scripts/SumMe`).
 If you want to apply TF-SUM to your **own dataset**, simply modify the file paths in the corresponding scripts.
+> ⚠️ **Make sure to execute the scripts in the correct order.
+Running them out of sequence will result in errors.**